d-davis/mada_ceramic/README.md

 # mada_ceramic
-This repository contains code and data needed to replicate network analyses on ceramic assemblages from SW Madagascar, reported in Davis et al. (in review).
+This repository contains code and data needed to replicate network analyses on ceramic assemblages from SW Madagascar, reported in Davis et al. (in press).

 General Information
 ------------------